Big Bend Hot Springs Project Guiding Intentions:

 2. To re-establish site access for small-scale camping/soaking/gatherings (closed since 2007).

 3. To develop a model sustainable permaculture education and natural healing facility.

 4. To honor the ancestors and Spirit, and to work in collaboration with Madesi and other native people.

 Coming Soon: Transition to Non-Profit!

-Big Bend Hot Springs is becoming a non-profit corporation (will be called Lahlapismah Hot Springs, the original Madesi name for the resource and the village around the main hot springs) and shall operate exclusively for educational and charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future Federal tax code.
+Big Bend Hot Springs is becoming a non-profit corporation, and shall operate exclusively for educational and charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future Federal tax code.

 Big Bend Hot Springs’ [future 501(c)(3) non-profit corporation] specific public and charitable purpose is:

 (c) To promote health and wellness of the general public.

 Your comments are welcome!
 For more information, please see this BBHSP Blog post that contains our draft 501(c)(3) Non-Profit Articles of Incorporation: